Huawei-PTLab/Theater/Docs/Design.md

 * ActorCell: The context of an Actor.
 Library provided.
 Never fails.
 * ActorRef: A reference to a ActorCell.
 It can be passed around, and used by others to send message to the ActorCell.

+Besides them, there is a speical class ActorSystem.

 ## Actor
 Actor only contains user's code logic to handle a message.
-The main routine is `receive(msg:Message)`, or it can start a FSM and process message in a FSM way.
+The main routine is `receive(msg:Message)`, or it can start a FSM (Finite State machine) and process message in a state transition way.

 ## ActorCell
 It contains all the context information for an actor.
-When an actor fails, all the context information should be still there.
+Or you can combine an instance of an dfdf When an actor fails, all the context information should be still there.
 Then the context information can be used to restart the actor.
+The actorCell will only be cleaned when the stop request is received.

-Context information includes the current location, children (the current actor supervise), parent (the current actor's supervisor).
-The message queue (so no message will get lost even an actor is fails).
-The actor's FSM's state stack.
-Although the stack is in the context, the stack will be cleaned when an actor restarts.
+Context information includes the current location, children (the current actor supervises), parent (the current actor's supervisor).
+The message queue (so no message will get lost even an actor instance fails).
+Note, the actor's FSM's state is managed in the actor instance.
+So when an actor fails, the states will get lost.

 ## ActorRef

-Contains the location information, and reference to the ActorCell.
+It is a reference to an actorCell.
+Other actors can use it to send message to the target actor.
+It contains the location information, and the reference to the ActorCell.

+## ActorSystem

+ActorSystem is a special container to contain all the actors.
+ActorSystem could extend ActorCell since they both have many similarities.
+However, due to some Swift implementation issue, it's hard to extend it.
+For example, these code does not compile in Swift3.

+    public class ActorCell  {
+      unowned let system : ActorSystem

+      public init(system:ActorSystem) {
+        self.system = system
+      }
+    }

+    public class ActorSystem : ActorCell  {
+      var name:String

+      public init() {
+        i = "dfdf"
+        super.init(system:self)
+      }
+    }

 ## Life Cycles

 ### Creation

 Actor system (one actor cell) uses `actorOf()` to create an actor.
 * Create another cell, and add it into its children
 * Create an actorRef to the cell